 Terry Heiman-Patterson, MD (President)

-Dr. Terry Heiman-Patterson is Vice-Chairman of the Department of Neurology and Chief of Neuromuscular Diseases at Drexel University College of Medicine.
+Dr. Terry Heiman-Patterson is Director of Neurodegenerative Disorders at Temple University.
 She is also the Director of the MDA/ALS Center of Hope, including the clinical and laboratory research programs, and Co-Chairman of the Northeast ALS Consortium.
 A leader in her field, she has published more than 90 papers, abstracts, and chapters on ALS and related motor neuron diseases.
 She has dedicated her career to optimizing clinical care for PALS and conducting research toward a treatment and cure.

 Lawrence Corrigan (Vice President)